curiosalon/curiosalon.github.io/_posts/2020-04-23-ffmpeg-alpha-masking.md

 There are *LOTS* of different container formats these days (.mov, .mp4, .mkv, .webm, .flv and many others).
 Most containers can store a massive variety of different video and audio formats.
-For instance the prolific h.264 format, can easily be stored in any of the containers listed above.
+For instance the prolific h.264 format, can easily be stored in most of the containers listed above.
 Software support for all the various containers is extremely mixed.
 Even worse is the support for the actual formats themselves.